 2.2.3.2.
+Taxation of dividends

-Taxation of dividends Dividends obtained by Foreign Companies in Poland, including dividend income (as well as the redemption of shares, liquidation proceeds, income / supplementary capital allocated to share capital, etc.), is taxed at a rate of 19%.
+Revenue (income) from profit distribution of a corporate entity with its registered office in Poland, including dividend income (as well as redemption of shares, liquidation proceeds, income / supplementary capital allocated to the share capital, etc.), is taxed at a rate of 19%.
 This tax is withheld and remitted by the company paying the dividends.
-An exemption from withholding tax on revenue (income) from profit sharing in a corporate entity earned by EU companies (or companies from the European Economic Area, "EEA") applies.
+The exemption from withholding tax on revenue (income) from profit sharing in a corporate entity earned by EU companies has been applicable since 1st May 2004.
 In order to benefit from the above exemption, the recipient of the dividend needs to satisfy the following conditions: